 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 300–500 words, demonstrate course-related knowledge, and contain at least one scripture reference, 1 scholarly source, and the text.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be 300 – 500 words, demonstrate course-related knowledge, and contain at least one scripture reference, 1 scholarly source, and the text.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
-Each reply must be 250–350 words.
+Each reply must be 250 – 350 words.

 The student will create a PERT chart in Excel using the information provided.